hheydaroff/RooFlow-Cookiecutter/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 1. Keep system prompts in the `.roo` directory
 2. Update `.rooignore` when adding files that should be excluded from context
-3. Document any changes to mode configurations
+3. Document any changes to mode configurations in the `.roomodes` JSON file

 Thank you for your contributions!